rrm020/rrm020/TakehomeMidterm_files/TakehomeMidterm.md

 a two or more publication-quality graphics to illustrate your most important findings.

-To begin exploring the possible explantory variables I will start by looking at precipitation and temperature which are both interesting points that would help us understand dengue fever in the areas.
+To begin exploring the possible explanatory variables I will start by looking at precipitation and temperature which are both interesting points that would help us understand dengue fever in the areas.
 To start I will conduct normality tests to see where the variables stand.